danielgafni/dagster-ray/docs/tutorial/external.md

     },
 )
 ```

+1. :bulb: `dagster-pipes` have to be installed in the remote environment!

 When materializing the asset, the `PipesRayJobClient` will submit the script as a Ray job, monitor its status, and stream back logs and Dagster metadata.